 Cabot is a global specialty chemicals and performance materials company headquartered in Boston, Massachusetts.
-Our principal products are reinforcing and specialty carbons, specialty compounds, fumed metal oxides, inkjet colorants, and aerogel.
+Our principal products are reinforcing carbons, specialty carbons, battery materials, engineered elastomer composites, inkjet colorants, masterbatches and conductive compounds, fumed metal oxides, and aerogel.
 Cabot and its affiliates have manufacturing facilities and operations in the United States and over 20 other countries.